openhab/website/blog/2023-07-23-openhab-4-0-release.md

 - Jan ([@J-N-K](https://github.com/J-N-K)) for openHAB core
 - Jacob ([@jlaur](https://github.com/jlaur)) for openHAB add-ons
 - Laurent ([@lolodomo](https://github.com/lolodomo)) for openHAB add-ons
-- Florian ([@florian-h05](https://github.com/florian-05)) for the openHAB Web UIs
+- Florian ([@florian-h05](https://github.com/florian-05)) for the openHAB web UIs

-All of them are also maintainers, which means besides of contributing code, they also review pull requests and participate in discussions on GitHub issues.
+All of them are also maintainers, which means besides of contributing code, they review pull requests and participate in discussions on GitHub issues.
 At present, there are 37 maintainers across all our repositories.
 I extend a huge thank you to all my colleagues for their exceptional contributions in advancing openHAB!

 # Highlights

 As this is a major release, there are some major (breaking) changes, but there is no single big new thing (like the introduction of Main UI in openHAB 3) to learn about.
-Instead, we have quite a large number of new features and enhancements, and we hope everyone finds something that matters to him.
+Instead, we have quite a large number of new features and enhancements, and we hope everyone finds something that matters to them.

 Therefore, please have a look at the [**release notes**](https://github.com/openhab/openhab-distro/releases/tag/4.0.0) and check out the following highlights.